dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 :::

-The information starting with `Raw Table Data` after the last `Reserved Memory Region` entry is safe to remove as well if you choose to, this is merely raw binary data on display.
-When you Compile and Save as a new `ACPI Machine Language Binary`, this data will be dynamically added and calculated by IASL.
+The information starting with `Raw Table Data` at the end of the table is safe to remove as well if you choose to, this is merely raw binary table data and is only there for display.
+When you Compile and Save as a new `ACPI Machine Language Binary`, this data is changed to reflect the new information in the binary table.

 ::: warning